maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 3. This input type *always accepts floating point numbers*, regardless of the option set on the edit form.
 4. The student must type a number of some kind.
 Entering units on their own will be invalid.
 Note, if you want to ask a student for units, then use the algebraic input type.
 Units on their own are a valid expression.
 5. If the teacher shows the validation, "with variable list" this will be displayed as "the units found in your answer are"...
-6. The student is not permitted to use variable names in this input type.
+6. The student is permitted to use variable names in this input type.
 7. The "insert stars" option is unchanged.
 You may or may not want your students to type a `*` between the numbers and units for implied multiplication.
 8. You may want the single letter variable names options here, which is why this option has not been changed for this input type.